-Materials approved for the manufacture of frames for fire door applications are given by reference to Section 2 - Fire Door Applications with further advice concerning the minimum approved sectional dimensions advised by reference to Pages 7.2 & 7.3.
+Materials approved for the manufacture of frames for fire door applications are given by reference to Section 2 of this manual with further advice concerning the minimum approved sectional dimensions advised by reference to Pages 7.2 & 7.3.

-Generally frames will fall into two basic categories: 1/ 1st.
+Generally frames will fall into two basic categories:

+1/1st.
 Fix Frames: Frames that are installed into (and becoming part of) the structure in advanced of the application of final finishes to walls or partitions.

 NOTE: 1st.
 Fix frame designs are generally installed while 'wet trades' are still active on site.
 This can influence the moisture content of timber and induce raised grain.
 Whereas this might be a suitable option for painted frames the use of 1st.
-Fix frame designs is not recommended where frame are in polished hardwoods.
+Fix frame designs is not recommended where frames are produced from polished hardwoods.